Jameron/invitations/readme.md

 # Invitations
 ## Send email based invites to potential new users.

 This package is designed to enable web applications the feature of sending tokenized email invitations to potential new users.
 The invitation is a record on a invitations table, and once claimed is removed and a new user is added to the users table.
-This package was designed to work the the
+This package was designed to work the the [Admin Package](https://github.com/jameron/admin)

 1) Add the package to yuor composer.json file